DandyDeveloper/reachlocalnews/README.md

 DISCLAIMER: This is only for use in Development environments right now.

 ### Overview
-Django Application that collects news source & articles using Celery Beat schedule against tasks.
+Django Application that collects news source & articles using Celery Beat scheduled tasks.
+Uses the django rest framework for fetching API data.

 Once collected, articles and relevant links are kept in the database and loaded from: